Family law

 What is a common law marriage?

-What is a common law partner?
+What does common law marriage mean?

 A common law marriage is a concept that refers to a long-term, marriage-like relationship where the couple have lived together for a significant amount of time but without the couple having formally registered the relationship.
-It refers to a relationship in which the couple has not formalised their union through marriage or civil partnership.

 In England and Wales, there is no such thing as a common law marriage.
 Unless you are legally married or have a registered legal partnership, there are no legal rights or obligations to each other.
 This includes the division of financial assets if you separate or if one of you dies, regardless of how long you have lived with a partner.